debian-pi/raspbian-ua-netinst/README.md

     hostname=pi
     domainname=
     rootpw=raspbian
-    root_ssh_pubkey= # public SSH key for root; SSH password login will be disabled for root if set disable_root= # set to Yes/True to disable root login (and password) altogether username= # username of the user to create userpw= # password to use for created user
+    root_ssh_pubkey= # public SSH key for root; on Debian "jessie" the SSH password login will be disabled for root if set disable_root= # set to Yes/True to disable root login (and password) altogether username= # username of the user to create userpw= # password to use for created user